StratosphereLabs/stratosphere-ui/src/components/Select/Select.md

-# FormSelect
+# Select

-The `FormSelect` component is a custom dropdown component that uses the `Listbox` and `Dropdown` components from the @headlessui/react and stratosphere-ui packages respectively.
+The `Select` component is a custom dropdown component that uses the `Listbox` and `Dropdown` components from the @headlessui/react and stratosphere-ui packages respectively.
 It allows users to select an option from a list of options.

 ## Props

-The `FormSelect` component accepts the following props:
+The `Select` component accepts the following props:

 - `buttonColor?: ComponentColor`: An optional prop representing the color of the button.
 - `buttonRef?: RefObject<HTMLButtonElement>`: An optional prop representing a ref to the button element.